codefori/vscode-ibmi/docs/README.md

  -->
 ## Comparing sources

-It is now possible to compare two sources, whether they are members or streamfiles.
+Compare two sources, whether they are members or streamfiles.

 1. right click on either type, choose 'Select for compare'
 2. right click the other source you'd like to compare with and choose 'Compare with Selected'